 Lie sideways on your right buttock on a mat.
 Keep your legs fully extended and knees unlocked.

-Bring out the right arm out in front of your body for support and balance and left hand behind your left ear.
+Bring out the right arm in front of your body for support and balance and left hand behind your left ear.

 Engage your abs and lift your legs and torso off the floor all at once.
 Return to the starting position and repeat the movement until you complete 10-12 reps.
 Switch sides and complete 2-3 sets total.

 Lie on your right side, with your left hand behind your head and right hand on the floor.